Played Wrong

 Orchestra

 The ever-greater sharpening of one's attentiveness and sensitivity to the relationship between what one is hearing and its representation in the score is a lifelong project for any classical musician.
-Right Playing - Wrong Playing is a collection of exercises meant to serve that end.
+Played Wrong? is a collection of exercises meant to serve that end.